webix-hub/docs/data/desktop/dnd_drag_area.md

 =============

 {{note
-Predefined drag area is usedful when using drag-n-drop on **touch devices** as slide movements over drag area will be interpreted as dragging rather than scrolling.
+Predefined drag area is useful when using drag-n-drop on **touch devices** as slide movements over drag area will be interpreted as dragging rather than scrolling.
 }}

 <img src="datatable/limiting_draggable_area.png"/>